ntwo1980/AnkiMindMap/README.md

 # How to use

 Download and import MindMapCloze.apkg in this repository.
-A new note type name MindMap Cloze is added.
+A new note type named MindMap Cloze is added.

 # Markdown Syntax